 And, if you’re rescuing, the insurance companies let you approximate the age of the dog and choose a standard option of mixed breed (which is less expensive).

 We chose Petplan pet insurance, and it’s been a literal lifesaver.
 Later on, we learned that Scooby has allergies.
 It covers his monthly medicine and occasional skin laser treatments.
-He also had TPLO surgery and it covered most of that.
-Please consider some sort of pet insurance before you have an incident.
+He also had TPLO surgery, and it covered most of that.
+Please consider some pet insurance before you have an incident.

 I’m so glad we’re in a position to be home.
 Scooby has been a low maintenance dog, but he is my shadow.

 Every day, he became more comfortable.
 Leaving him home, in the beginning, was not a great idea because he became incredibly stressed.

 He doesn’t bark so it took us a while to understand when he needs to go outside, and we missed his cues a few times.

 He likes to snuggle with blankets.
 I laid one on the ground in our room, and he had the best night of sleep yet.
 He snored from 9 p.m. to 7 a.m., when I woke him up.